My approach

 We typically begin with a free 20-minute consultation to see if we’re a good fit.

-For most clients, sessions are held weekly in person in Fremont.
+For most clients, sessions are held weekly, in person in Seattle.
 I also have limited telehealth availability for clients in Washington State.

 Together, we’ll build a plan that may include: